Bottomed Out: Insolvencies Rising in Uncertain Financial Markets

 As Brexit negotiations continue, there are increasing concerns over the financial impact this will have on the UK.
 The Financial Times has reported that insolvencies rose by 13% in the first quarter of 2018 alone.
 Ripples of this rise can also be found in statistics relating to trade credit unions, who are currently paying out £4m per week in insurance claims.

 It is increasingly clear that the UK fall far behind the Nordics in certain technologies around finance and payments.
-It is generally regarded that payments are made faster and easier in the Nordics than in the UK.
+In general, we regard the Nordics as one of the fastest payers in the world.
 This is definitely a factor in the lower insolvency rate across these countries than of those seen across the EU.

 Debts are rising, this isn’t a localised problem and is again, evidenced across the globe.
 Naturally, this rise in debts will be accompanied by insolvencies.
 Bad borrowing or borrowing beyond the companies means negatively affects a company and could lead to their dissolution.